krahets/hello-algo/docs-en/chapter_computational_complexity/iteration_and_recursion.md

 [file]{recursion}-[class]{}-[func]{recur}
 ```

-Figure 2-3 illustrates the recursive process of this function.
+The figure below illustrates the recursive process of this function.

 ![Recursion process for the summation function](iteration_and_recursion.assets/recursion_sum.png)
-<div align="center">Figure 2-3: The Recursive Process of the Summation Function</div>

 While iteration and recursion can yield the same results from a computational standpoint, **they represent two distinct paradigms of thinking and problem-solving.**